Please ensure Javascript is enabled for purposes of website accessibility L Carnitine Side Effects: Cardiovascular Risk

 science nutrition <strong>blog</strong>

 Nutrition experts recommend reducing intake of red meat in the diet because it is high in cholesterol and saturated fat, which promotes coronary artery disease.
 A Cleveland Clinic study led by Stanley Hazen found that carnitine, a popular athletic supplement and component of red meat, also triggers heart disease.
-Bacteria in the gut break down carnitine to trimethylamine-N-oxide (TMAO), which promotes arterial disease by increasing cholesterol deposits in the arteries.
+Bacteria in the gut break down carnitine to trimethylamine-N-oxide (TMAO), which promotes arterial disease by increasing cholesterol deposits in the arteries, contributing to causes of heart failure.
 High TMAO in the blood was a good predictor of heart attack and stroke.
 A study by the same research group showed that gut microbes also metabolized phosphatidylcholine, another athletic supplement, to TMOA.
 Administration of antibiotics decreased TMOA levels.
-Carnitine is a popular athletic supplement.
-However, a joint position statement from the American Dietetic Association and the Dietitians of Canada concluded that carnitine does not improve athletic performance.
-It might also promote heart disease.
-Further research is warranted.
+L-carnitine side effects are a concern as carnitine is a popular athletic supplement.
+However, a joint position statement from the American Dietetic Association and the Dietitians of Canada concluded that carnitine does not improve athletic performance and might also promote heart disease symptoms.
+Further research on cardiovascular system diseases is warranted.
 (Nature Medicine, 19:576-585; New England Journal of Medicine, 368: 1575-1584)